kazijawad/RPGScript/README.md

-# Python Battle Script
+# Python RPG
-A basic terminal RPG battle script.
+A basic terminal RPG.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.